lummerland/chrome-activity-samples/README.md

 * I want to copy the recorded data to put it into other tools.
 * I want some nice, simple and easy UI.
 * I want to use this extension on my Firefox as well.
-* I want to learn more about extension development :)
+* I want to learn more about extension development.
 * I want to install this extension via the browsers web stores.

 ## License